 Recovering data from monolithic storage is far more complex versus NAND.
 There is no room for error.
 In fact most recovery companies won’t even attempt it.
 Some feel the complexity and time involved outweigh arriving at a fair price for the customer.

 Access Raw Files inside Monolith Storage Based Drives

 eProvided is one of the few and leading data recovery experts capable of tackling monolithic memory recovery.
 NAND data recovery is the key to this success.
 Many of the leading file recovery companies (eProvided partners) send all their cases to the eProvided labs in Las Vegas Nevada.
 Thier cutting edge technology allows them to delve into complex memory devices.
 They carefully remove lost or damaged data for all customers. eProvided has the ability to access the RAW data from within the actual memory chips themselves.
 Their experienced hands are at your disposal for NAND flash and monolithic data recovery.

 Adjusting To Ever Changing Memory Technology.

 Technology constantly improves.
 As the information technology industry improves flash memory performance will improve.
 New devices that are more compact should be expected.
 It is imperative that data recovery specialists keep up.
-The creation of NAND and mono memory devices present document recovery experts with a challenge.
-Some companies have chosen to ignore the challenge, a few—eProvided included—decided to tackle it head on.
+The creation of NAND flash and monolithic storage memory storage drives present document recovery experts with a challenge.
+Some companies have chosen to ignore the challenge, a few eProvided included decided to tackle it head on.
 As a result, you can rest assured that every effort will be spent to recovery your data.
 Accordingly in the event of any damage or corruption on any storage device.